OsoSan01/RecipesAnywhere/README.md

 Also, I wrote down some user stories.
 The same stories guided the app's functionality, what was meant to be rendered every time and how the database would handle the inputs/schemas

- -I want to be able to create a recipe, add a picture and give it a category.
+ *I want to be able to create a recipe, add a picture and give it a category.

- -I want to see all the information and the picture of a recipe -I want to have displayed the last five recipes I created -I want to be able to update my existing recipe, with the previously input information there to be updated.
+ *I want to see all the information and the picture of a recipe

+ *I want to have displayed the last five recipes I created

+ *I want to be able to update my existing recipe, with the previously input information there to be updated.

- -I want to be able to delete one of the recipes
+ *I want to be able to delete one of the recipes

 So, with all of that in mind and working...